Bellevue Hospital: Medical firsts

 Multiple firsts were performed at Bellevue in its early years.
-In 1799, it opened the first maternity ward in the United States.
-By 1808, the world's first ligation of the femoral artery for an aneurysm was performed there, followed by the first ligation of the innominate artery ten years later.
+In 1799, it established its first maternity ward in the United States.
+In 1808, the first femoral artery ligation was performed there, followed by the first innominate artery artery ligation in 1818.

-Bellevue physicians promoted the "Bone Bill" in 1854, which legalized dissection of cadavers for anatomical studies; two years later they started to also popularize the use of the hypodermic syringe.
-In 1862, the Austin Flint murmur was named for Austin Flint, prominent Bellevue Hospital cardiologist.
+In 1854, New York State passed legislation known as the "Bone Bill," legalizing the dissection of human bodies for anatomical studies.
+In 1856, Bellevue physician Fordyce Barker introduced the use of the hypodermic syringe in the United States.
+In 1862, the Austin Flint murmur was named for Austin Flint, a prominent Bellevue physician.
+In 1866, Bellevue physicians were instrumental in developing New York City’s sanitary code, the first in the world.
+In 1867, Bellevue opened the Bureau of Medical and Surgical Relief for the Out-of-Door Poor, the first outpatient department in the United States with a direct link to a hospital.
+In 1868, Bellevue physician Stephen Smith was named the first Commissioner of Public Health in New York City.
+In 1871, Smith undertook the first national health vaccination campaign.

-By 1867, Bellevue physicians were instrumental in developing New York City's sanitary code, the first in the world.
-One of the nation's first outpatient departments connected to a hospital (the "Bureau of Medical and Surgical Relief for the Out of Door Poor") was established at Bellevue that year.
-In 1868, Bellevue physician Stephen Smith became first commissioner of public health in New York City; he initiated a national campaign for health vaccinations.
-A year later, Bellevue established the second hospital-based, emergency ambulance service in the United States.
+In 1872, Bellevue established the second hospital-based, emergency ambulance service in the United States.
+In 1889, Bellevue physicians were the first to report that tuberculosis was a preventable disease.
+In 1894, Bellevue physician William T. Bull performed the first successful operation of the abdomen for a pistol-shot wound.

-In 1889, Bellevue physicians were the first to report that tuberculosis is a preventable disease; five years later was the successful operation of the abdomen for a pistol shot wound.
-William Tillett discovered streptokinase, later used for the acute treatment of myocardial infarction, at Bellevue in 1933.
-Nina Starr Braunwald performed the first mitral valve replacement in 1960 at the hospital.
+William Tillett discovered streptokinase in 1933; it was later used as a thrombolytic agent in the treatment of acute myocardial infarction.
 In 1967, Bellevue physicians performed the first cadaver kidney transplant.
-In 1971, the first active immunization for hepatitis B was developed by Bellevue physicians.
-Bellevue played a key role in the development of the "Triple Drug Cocktail" or HAART, a breakthrough in the treatment of AIDS, in 1996.
+In 1971, Bellevue physicians developed the first active immunization for hepatitis B. Bellevue played a key role in the development of the "Triple Drug Cocktail" or HAART, a breakthrough in the treatment of AIDS, in 1996.

 In October 2014, Bellevue took in an Ebola patient, Craig Spencer, an individual who worked with Médecins Sans Frontières (Doctors Without Borders) in Guinea a month prior during the 2014 Ebola virus epidemic in West Africa.

 Other innovations

-David Wechsler, Ph.D. who worked at Bellevue from 1932 to 1967, including as Chief Psychologist, developed the well-known intelligence tests, such as the Wechsler Adult Intelligence Scale (WAIS) and the Wechsler Intelligence Scale for Children (WISC), to get to know his patients at the hospital.
-This battery differed greatly from the Binet scale which, in Wechsler's day, was generally considered the supreme authority with regard to intelligence testing.
-As the 1960 form of Lewis Terman's Stanford–Binet Intelligence Scales was less carefully developed than previous versions, Form I of the WAIS surpassed the Stanford–Binet tests in popularity by the 1960s.
+David Wechsler served as chief psychologist at Bellevue Psychiatric Hospital from 1932 to 1967 and developed a series of influential intelligence tests, including the Wechsler Adult Intelligence Scale (WAIS) and the Wechsler Intelligence Scale for Children (WISC).
+By the 1960's, the Wechsler scales had surpassed the Stanford-Binet in popularity.